-In addition, the firm’s Diversity & Inclusion Committee will take a leading role in developing the firm’s expanded Pro Bono Initiative for 2021, which will include donating time and resources to organizations that align with the firm’s vision while also providing an opportunity for junior attorneys to gain invaluable hands-on experience working on substantive matters.
+In addition, the firm’s Diversity & Inclusion Committee is helping to lead the expansion of the firm’s Pro Bono Initiative, which will include donating time and resources to organizations that align with the firm’s vision while also providing an opportunity for junior attorneys to gain invaluable hands-on experience working on substantive matters.

 The firm has developed a summer program in collaboration with the Rutgers University Minority Student Program, a nationally acclaimed post-admissions law school program that helps students underrepresented in the legal profession by offering legal skills development, academic support, mentoring and other opportunities.
 Students who have completed their first year of law school are invited to join the firm for the summer, where they have the opportunity to work closely with lawyers in a variety of practice areas to gain valuable experience and build relationships for future mentorship.
 Since the start of this program, the firm has extended offers to return for a following summer or join the firm as a full-time associate to 100% of the students from the program.

-We have also taken a leading role and interest in guiding, preparing and empowering the next generation of legal talent.
-Most recently, CSG has been delighted to develop a close partnership with Practicing Attorneys for Law Students ("PALS"), an organization dedicated to enhancing the skills and careers of minority law students and early career attorneys by offering customized mentoring, educational and professional development opportunities.
+As a sponsor of Practicing Attorneys for Law Students (PALS), an organization dedicated to enhancing the careers of minority law students and early career attorneys, CSG has assisted in developing educational and professional development programs.